Table of Contents

 While the typical flu season around fall and winter is considered over, don’t count the flu out just yet.
 According to the CDC, the peak of the flu season has happened anywhere from late November to March.
 During this time, and even to a lesser extent throughout the year, around 5–20% of Americans will catch the flu.

 So, how does that affect you?
 The flu is just a stronger version of a cold, right?
 No, the flu is something you should take much more seriously.
-While many recover from the flu, it’s clearly a strong enough illness that leads to pneumonia and even fatalities.
+While many recover from the flu with the help of medications like Relenza, it’s clearly a strong enough illness that leads to pneumonia and even fatalities.
 So one of the most important things you can do to maintain your overall well-being is to learn how to fight the flu.

 For more information on how you can do just that, read on.
 After all, knowledge is power!